What is Meditation

 Rumi

-Resting in innocent body-awareness, and always capturing feelings before they capture us, can ultimately lead to a process I term "meditative pixellation."
+Consciously resting in innocent body-awareness—always catching sensations, feelings, and emotions before they capture us—can ultimately lead to a process I term 'meditative pixellation'.

-Here is a summary of what I mean by the term: As you become more attuned to observing the myriad sensations within your body, you gain the ability to move beyond the wall of meaning created by naming and labeling.
-In this abstract, primal reality, differences and boundaries dissolve.
+Imagine a digital image.
+As you zoom in closer and closer, the picture gradually dissolves into pixels, losing its original meaning.
+Similarly, as you become more attuned to consciously perceiving the myriad sensations within your body, you gain the ability to move beyond the conceptual barriers imposed by naming and labeling.
+In this abstract, primal reality, distinctions and boundaries dissolve.
 We become part of a fluid continuum—a boundless, pixelated existence.
+Just as a high-resolution image dissolves into pixels when magnified, our inner world loses its conditioned interpretations when examined closely.
+Sensations once labeled as ‘anger,’ ‘joy,’ or ‘fear’ become abstract, vibrating micro-perceptions, —just pure presence.

 Pixels Are Neither Bad Nor Good

-Through this process, the first layer of mental interpretations dissolves.
-The body’s inner sensory space transforms from a stage for emotions and thoughts into a field of super-aware micro-dots of "something" in its pure suchness.
+Through this process, the first layer of mental interpretation dissolves.
+The body’s inner sensory space ceases to be a stage for emotional drama and instead reveals itself as a field of super-aware microdots of 'something'—pure suchness, free from conventional narrative entanglement.

 When feelings and emotions are perceived on the level of pixels, they lose their capacity to be hijacked by elaborate thought dramas.
-In this sense, the pixel-state is innocent, free from the entanglements of the disembodied world of thoughts.
+In this sense, the pixel-state is innocent, untouched by the habitual loops of mental storytelling.
+Here, sensations remain raw and direct, free from the cognitive hooks that otherwise entangle them in the world of thought.

 The pixel-state invites us to remain present, anchored in the raw sensations themselves, without allowing thoughts to spiral into distracting narratives.
-This is the simple path to inner freedom: be consciously aware of yourself—know and "aha-aware" thyself—not as a detached observer but as a non-judgmental senser in awe.
-It is not about seeing the light, which implies separation and distance, but about experiencing its warmth in subject-object union.
+This is the simple path to inner freedom: be consciously aware of yourself—know and 'aha-aware' thyself—not as a detached observer but as a non-judgmental senser in awe.
+This is, in fact, the 'ohh' or 'ahh'-state.
+It is not about seeing the light, which implies separation and dual distance, but about experiencing its warmth in subject-object union.
 To truly sense the light is to feel its presence intimately, dissolving the barriers that divide perception and sensed being.

 Pixels as 'Energy'